Rank Math’s SEO score and Content AI score might look similar in the first instance, but they are fundamentally different in what they convey.

 1.4 Title Readability Tests

-The next set of tests are intended to see if your title is readable.
+The next set of tests is intended to see if your title is readable.
 Let’s look at each test and how you can pass the test.

 Focus Keyword at the beginning of the SEO Title: Rank Math will check if you’ve placed your primary focus keyword in the first 50% of the title, and if you have, you’ll pass the test.
 Rank Math checks the focus keyword in the first 50% of the title and not at the beginning of the title, as sometimes, it is not practical to place your focus keywords at the beginning of your post without it making it look unnatural.
 Similarly, having all your focus keywords in the title is not practical, so the test is only for the primary focus keyword.